srikantv03/graph-visualizer/README.md

 As of now, we have the following options for our matrix operations:

-_Rows:_ This controls the number of rows in the matrix _Columns:_ This controls the number of columns in the matrix (max 10)
+- _Rows:_ This controls the number of rows in the matrix
+- _Columns:_ This controls the number of columns in the matrix

 Animation Speed: This controls the multiplier, from 0.25x to 2x of a speed of 4 operations/sec Show Numbers: If interested in the paths being traversed, a user could enable the number count, where each traversed grid item would display its ordering in its path.